 Toni Sims

-I am a researcher affiliated with New York University’s Center for Mind, Ethics, and Policy, where I investigate nonhuman consciousness and the boundaries of moral concern.
-I focus on bringing philosophical clarity to debates about new technologies and to the institutions shaping their development.
+I am a researcher affiliated with New York University’s Center for Mind, Ethics, and Policy, where I investigate nonhuman consciousness and the boundaries of minds and moral concern.
+My work focuses on philosophical and practical questions raised by emerging technologies, including artificial intelligence, human-AI interaction, and digital minds.
+I am especially interested in how new technologies challenge assumptions about cognition, embodiment, agency, and personal identity.

 Research